Rule №1: accurately calculate the number and thickness of the insulating material

 This is necessary not only to save budget, but also for a more effective process of thermal insulation.
 When counting is important to consider the type of building, climatic characteristics of the region, the specifics of the structural elements (roof, walls, attic, basement) and the overall energy efficiency of the room.
 Do not chase too tight insulation - an important reference should be their heat-shielding properties.

-Related article: How to start building?
+Related article: How to insulate an apartment

 Rule №2: use insulation with low thermal conductivity

 Thermal conductivity (Λ - «lambda") is in any building material.
 The index is less than it is, the better heat-saving properties of the material, which significantly saves energy consumption.
 The thickness of the insulation is related to the coefficient of thermal conductivity and thermal resistance of the output (R).
 It may vary depending on the climatic conditions of the region.

 Rule №3: when choosing a heat insulating material, it is important to take into account the characteristics of each part of the house

 On materials for thermal insulation of the foundation does not need saving.
 They should have a high mechanical strength.
 When selecting insulation for walls certainly consider the material used in their construction (brick, aerated concrete, wood).
 Important requirements for thermal insulation materials for the roof - high moisture resistance, resistance to temperature, fire safety and ease of installation.
 If you do not want to wrestle with different types of insulation, it is possible to prefer modern and universal stone wool.
 It is popular all over the world due to its practicality and effectiveness: stone wool layer 10 cm has the same insulating properties as wide, 2-meter brickwork or 45-inch wooden beam.
 It is successfully used throughout the world, and it is ideal for our climate.